 Sar Pass has created its own space in the trekking dreams of the Youth Hostelers all over the world.
 The experience of trekking through the ancient Himalayan villages like Grahan and the stoners’ town Kasol adds to the elusive high altitude Himalayan experience.
 The trail is designed to give you the experience of bustling towns of Himachal to the windy lake pass where no life exists except that of fresh white snowflakes.
+And before you proceed for this tedious but refreshing trek, know what you should carry for this trek.

 Here is your guide to enjoy the best of Sar Pass.